 •RP-EBUS is an adjunctive imaging tool used to visualize the target lesion prior to biopsy.
 It can be used together with conventional bronchoscopy as well as with navigational tools (virtual or electromagnetic), to facilitate biopsy of PPLs.
 Neither RP-EBUS nor ENB provide actual real-time biopsy visualization as the ultrasound or navigation probes must be removed in order to pass the biopsy instruments.
 (See 'Radial probe endobronchial ultrasound (RP-EBUS)' above.)

 •Other techniques including CT bronchoscopy and ultrathin bronchoscopy are rarely used and their role remains largely investigational.
 (See 'Other' above.)

 ●For patients with PPLs in whom nonsurgical biopsy is indicated (eg, PPLs of intermediate risk of malignancy), when expertise is available, IGB techniques are appropriate alternatives to transthoracic needle biopsy particularly in patients who are at high risk of pneumothorax.
 Choosing among the options is individualized and depends upon factors including, lesion size, location, presence of emphysema, suspected diagnosis, and institutional expertise.
-(See 'Choosing a biopsy modality' above and "Diagnostic evaluation and management of the solitary pulmonary nodule", section on 'Management strategy'.)
+(See 'Choosing a biopsy modality' above and "Diagnostic evaluation of the incidental pulmonary nodule", section on 'Management'.)

 ●IGB procedures can be performed with moderate sedation.
 However, deep sedation/general anesthesia is often required particularly when complex and lengthy procedures are expected.
 (See 'Sedation' above and "Procedural sedation in adults outside the operating room".)